MJKWoolnough/javascript/README.md

 If MemberExpression is non-nil, or SuperCall is true, Arguments must be non-nil.

-If CallExpression is non-nil, only one of Arguments, Expression, IdentifierName, or TemplateLiteral must be non-nil.
+If CallExpression is non-nil, only one of Arguments, Expression, IdentifierName, TemplateLiteral, or PrivateIdentifier must be non-nil.

 #### func (CallExpression) Format